Cybersecurity

 No. 9: Ransomware

 Ransomware, a type of malware, uses malicious software to encrypt a target’s data and demand payment under the threat of sharing it publicly or deleting it—hence “ransoming the data.”
-As data plays a critical role for modern companies—often its most valuable asset—the inability to access data can be catastrophic for organizations in terms of business continuity, reputation, loss of personal employee or customer data, and security.
+As data plays a critical role for modern organizations—often its most valuable asset—the inability to access data can be catastrophic for organizations in terms of business continuity, reputation, loss of personal employee or customer data, and security.

 For some organizations, such as hospitals or medical facilities, bad actors holding sensitive patient data hostage can be hugely impactful as the hospitals need to delay care or send patients elsewhere.
 These types of attacks are growing increasingly popular.